-For anyone who’s not seen the show, contestants walk onto a stage and sing their hearts out to four chair-backs, each of which hides a judge (a pro singer).
-If a judge likes the sound of the voice, they can whack a button, turn around, see the contestant and offer to coach them.
-Contestants who get a coach then proceed to various knockout rounds: battles, solos, duets, and public voting rounds until one is crowned winner.
+We’ve been loving #TheVoiceUK on Saturday/Sunday evenings.
+For anyone who’s not seen it, contestants walk onto a stage and sing to four chair-backs, each of which hides a judge (a pro singer).
+If a judge likes the voice, they whack a button, turn around, and offer to coach the contestant.
+Contestants who get a coach then proceed to various knockout battles, solos, and duets, till one is crowned winner.

 First up, I can’t sing for toffee so this whole thing, to me, is remarkably impressive.
 I mean, really.